Health Equity and Governance

 - Decentralised Planning in NRHM – CHSJ contributed to developing the NRHM Decentralised planning framework.
 It implemented a pilot project for decentralisation planning in Rajasthan supported by UNICEF and SC Mathur SPRI, Jaipur.
 The results of this pilot were shared with the MoHFW.

-- Rapid Assessment of Health Programmes (RAHP) – RAHP was a year-long capacity building programme for training researchers in the non-government sector to conduct small scale studies using robust methodology.
-Twelve NGOs from different states were trained through the first round of RAHP and the reports were shared with policy makers.
-The training implemented in partnership with the School of Public Health University of Washington USA
+- Rapid Assessment of Health Programmes (RAHP) – RAHP was a year long capacity building programme for training researchers in the non-government sector to conduct small scale studies using robust methodology.
+Over 30 NGOs were trained across the country through two rounds of RAHP and XX reports were shared with policy makers.
+The training implemented in partnership with the School of Public Health University of Washington USA and the second round of RAHP was conducted in collaboration with School of Public Health, SRM University, Chennai.

 - Small Scale Studies – Several small-scale studies were also conducted independently to look at various dimensions of health care service delivery in specific areas and among specific population groups.

-- Equity in National Health Programmes ( 2009 – 11) – CHSJ conducted several studies to understand the equity in health service delivery.
+CHSJ conducted several studies to understand the equity in health service delivery.
 These included desk reviews based on existing data as well as field investigations.
-These included
+These included:

 Reports & Resources